-Removing the Wireless Local Area Network (WLAN) Card
+Removing The Wireless Local Area Network (WLAN) Card

 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
 Remove the cover. - 3.
-Remove the screws that secure the antenna puck to the computer. - 4.
-Pull the antenna puck from the computer.
+Remove the screws the secure the antenna puck to the connector.
+Pull out the antenna puck from the computer.

-5. Press the blue tab and lift the latch outwards.
-Lift and remove the WLAN card from the connector on the system board.
+4. Press the blue tab and lift the latch outwards.
+Lift and remove the WLAN card from the computer.

-Installing the WLAN Card
+Installing The WLAN Card

-- 1. Place the WLAN card on the connector and press down. - 2.
-Press the latch to secure the WLAN card. - 3.
-Place the antenna puck on the connector and tighten the screws that secure it to the computer. - 4.
-Install the cover. - 5.
+- Insert the WLAN card into the connector on the system board and press down until it is securely in place.
+Fix the latch. - 2.
+Place the antenna puck on the connector and tighten the screws that secure it to the computer. - 3.
+Install the cover. - 4.
 Follow the procedures in After Working Inside Your Computer.